-Tomato plants are day neutral so don’t require a specific length of light in order to produce flowers and fruit.
+Tomato plants are day neutral so they don’t require a specific duration of light in order to produce flowers and fruit.
 I recommend giving your hydroponic tomato plants about 14-16 hours of light each day.

 Recommended pH Level For Hydroponic Tomatoes